10sr/installer_sh/README.md

 * record installed files (and uninstall packages by removing these files)
 * update packages automatically

-And of course you should use package manager if the package is provided by the package manager you are using.
-This script is for softwares which is not so popular, or which is not updated to newer version on your system.
+And of course you should use package manager if the software is provided by the package manager you are using.
+This script is for softwares which is not so popular, or not updated to newer version on your system.

 Install
 -------

 installer.sh is not intended to install.
-Use this script as template and write as you need!
+Use this script as a template and write as you need!